psaia/react-serial-forms/README.md

 Include one of the files (minified or non-minfied) in the dist/ directory of the npm installed module.

-# Usage
+# The birds and the bees

 There are 3 fundamental aspects to Serial Forms:

-1. Validation - On field change check value for validity.
+1. **Validation.** On field change async check value for validity.
-2. Serialization - Serial Forms allows you to be expressive with creating forms by giving you the ability to specify how the data is formatted by the naming conventions of the `name` attribute.
+2. **Serialization.** Serial Forms allows you to be expressive with creating forms by giving you the ability to specify how the data is formatted by the naming conventions of the `name` attribute.
-3. Freedom.
-You should not be restricted by using premade columns or rows.
+3. **Freedom.** You should not be restricted by using premade columns or rows.
 Just build the form the way you want with whatever frontend technology you want.

 Without extending Serial Forms, the fields are very basic.